athulyaesther777/files-with-python/README.md

 System commands
 For Windows, use the dir command to list files in the directory: This suggests using the dir command on Windows.

+Part 6:
+Automatic Desktop that give you a different experience while working on this code.